Introduction

 Pre EC

 The Pre EC (Preliminary Electronic Contest) is an optional event without any consequence later in the contest.
 The purpose of this event is to provide a test run for the contestants to get familiar with the structure of the contest and the submission system.
-This often includes:
+This often includes:- setup and tuning for the team infrastructure;

 Thus the Pre EC is especially important for programmers who are new to the contest - to decrease the difference in Challenge24-specific experience between them and members of returning teams.